 The student provides up-to-date documentation of the disability from a medical doctor, educational or school psychologist, or other individual licensed by the state of origin to diagnose learning or physical disabilities.

 - The documentation includes recommendations for accommodations for the disability.

 - The student requests the approved accommodation(s) from each course instructor within the first three days of each term.

 Generally, a student is responsible for:

-- Identifying him/herself to the Coordinator of Academic Support and Advising or the Accessibility and Academic Support Assistant as a student with a disability;
+- Identifying him/herself to the Coordinator of Disability Services as a student with a disability;

 - Providing appropriate documentation of the disability;